JasonKuang05/SQL/README.md

 LIMIT 10;
 ```
 Here's the breakdown of the top data analyst jobs in 2023:
-- **Wide Salary Range:** Top 10 paying data analyst roles span from $184,000 to $650,000, indicating significant salary potential in the field.
+- **Broad Salary Range:** Salaries for the top 10 positions span from $184,000 to $650,000, showing substantial earning potential in this field.
-- **Diverse Employers:** Companies like SmartAsset, Meta, and AT&T are among those offering high salaries, showing a broad interest across different industries.
+- **Varied Employers:** Companies like SmartAsset, Meta, and AT&T are among those offering premium compensation, indicating widespread demand across sectors.
 - **Job Title Variety:** There's a high diversity in job titles, from Data Analyst to Director of Analytics, reflecting varied roles and specializations within data analytics.

 ![Top Paying Roles](assets/1_top_paying_roles.png)